Monitoring a Berachain node

 static_configs:

-• cometbft_consensus_rounds reports the number of consensus rounds CometBFT has gone through for the current block.
-This should normally not rise above 1.
+cometbft_consensus_heightis the block height of the Beacon Chaincometbft_consensus_roundsreports the number of consensus rounds CometBFT has gone through for the current block.
+This should normally not rise above 1.cometbft_p2p_message_receive_bytes_total(andcometbft_p2p_message_send_bytes_total) show the network traffic received and sentcometbft_p2p_peersis the total (incoming + outgoing) peer connections tobeacond

 Monitoring Execution Layer